Unsupervised Learning of Unbiased Visual Representations: Real world experiments

-We report the results on the IMDB Face dataset in Table~\ref{table:imdb-results}, with regards to both gender and age prediction.
+\textbf{Results.} We report the results on the IMDB Face dataset in Table~\ref{table:imdb-results}, with regards to both gender and age prediction.
 Besides the test set, every model is also tested on the opposite EB set, to better evaluate the debiasing performance.
-As in the previous experiments, we use $^\dagger$ to denote the techniques which can be used in an unsupervised way.
-Focusing on the supervised techniques, we observe a significant improvement with respect to the baselines, especially with EnD and LNL, across the different combinations of test sets and task.
-Interestingly, in this case we are able to achieve even better results when employing the U-EnD approach, contrarily to the CelebA results.
-Especially for learning gender, we notice the the performance are noticeable higher than the best supervised results.
+As in the previous experiments, we use $^\dagger$ to denote the techniques that can be used in an unsupervised way.
+Focusing on the supervised techniques, we observe a significant improvement with respect to the baselines, especially with EnD and LNL, across the different combinations of test sets and tasks.
+Interestingly, in this case, we can achieve even better results when employing the U-EnD approach, contrary to the CelebA results.
+Especially for learning gender, we notice the performance is noticeably higher than the best-supervised results.
 This might be due to the noisy age labels in the dataset, and even if the described cleaning procedure is applied some labels could still be incorrect.
 With pseudo-labeling, on the other hand, we do not make use of the provided labels.
 This might be confirmed by the performances obtained when training for age prediction.
 As the gender label is of course far less noisy than the age, the performance gap between EnD and U-EnD is far less noticeable.
+Another potential explanation is that, as shown in Fig.~\ref{fig:celeba-correlation} for CelebA, multiple biases could be present in the images also for IMDB (even if they are not annotated in the dataset).
+Thus, an unsupervised method may be better suited for handling this case.
 We believe these results are very important, as they show that it is sometimes possible to achieve better results with unsupervised approaches.